breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 I stumbled across [folding@home](https://foldingathome.org/) but all the setup guides doesn't fit my needs since in a dockerized world I do not want to install anything (except docker).
 I also found [Boinc](https://boinc.berkeley.edu/) which got native docker support but it is a little weird to get started at first.

+__Important:__ These programs run as 'low priority' threads.
+If your other programs need more CPU power, they will get it!

 ## folding@home

 ### Docker